bartuspan/ubik/README.md

 * Turns off comments on all attachments (optional).
 * Removes default gallery styling and style injection (possibly redundant if you use WP 3.9's new HTML5 support option).

 ### Meta

 This component is designed to be a lightweight drop-in replacement for most mainstream SEO plugins, most of which I find to be way too top-heavy.
 The idea here is to define just what is needed and otherwise work silently in the background without adding any cruft to the admin panel.

 * SEO-friendly title and description generator (based on code in the content and excerpts modules respectively).
 * Supports Facebook/Open Graph, Google+, and Twitter social media meta tags.
 You will need to activate/verify ownership of all three.
+* If a post has a featured image this will always be displayed *first* in the Open Graph image tags.
 * **Be sure to fill out the relevant fields in the configuration file to activate and use this component!**

 ### Microdata

 * Functions for working with microdata (experimental, inactive).

 ### Navigation

 * Numeric page navigation via bones (experimental, inactive).

 ### Netlabel

 A bunch of functions helpful for netlabels.
 Might be spun into its own plugin at some point.
 Will be documented when development matures.

 ### Places